1KevinCollin/Machine-Learning-Project---Predicting-Sleeping-and-dreaming-time-of-mamals/README.md

 This project is plit in 4 repositories parts :
 * 1. Data : The used dataset
-* 2. Sleeping time prediction : a program that predict the sleeping time of a mammal
+* 2. Sleeping time prediction : three programs that predict the sleeping time of a mammal, based on three different methods to fill the missing values
-* 3. Dreaming Time prediction : a program that predict the dreaming time of a mammal
+* 3. Dreaming Time prediction : one program that predict the dreaming time of a mammal
-* 4. Other correlations explanation : a program that study the relations between general, ecological biological and sleep attributes of a mamal
+* 4. Other correlations explanation : one program that study the relations between general, ecological biological and sleep attributes of a mamal

 The data at our disposal to make predictions are from two scientific papers :
 * Allison T, Cicchetti DV.
 Sleep in mammals: ecological and constitutional correlates.
 Science.
 1976 Nov 12;194(4266):732-4. doi: 10.1126/science.982039.
 PMID: 982039.